 Applicants must be matriculated students at the College of Osteopathic Medicine and have the College of Osteopathic Medicine approval to apply for the program.
 Full matriculation in the M.S. program is conditional upon maintaining an average of "B" or better during the first and second years of the M.S. program.
-Graduate courses are offered in the evenings and on weekends.
-Some flexibility, with permission, is allowed.
+Graduate courses are offered fully online.